Education Solutions [Go to GAT Labs for Enterprise solutions here]

 I was wondering what “huggy wuggy” was!
 My students run out onto the playground every day yelling who’s Huggy Wuggy?!
 It never made sense but I thought nothing of it as they are playing tag.
 Oh boy.
 They are constantly playing games related to a show or game.
 It is NEVER a normal game.
 They take the garden tool play set and use them as knives to chase each other.
 It’s really scary when you think about it, said one of the teachers.

 Enough has been said to believe that monitoring kids’ activity on the internet is crucial today, right?
-Online child protection must be a priority for teachers, parents and you, K12 Admin.
+Online child protection must be a priority for teachers, parents, and you, K12 Admin.

 CIPA Compliance

 Surely you know that your school must comply with CIPA (Children’s Internet Protection Act) in the US.
 This law requires you to ensure that you protect your students from all harmful and inappropriate content and practices when using electronic devices at school.
-The Internet safety policy must block or filter online access to pictures that are obscene, child pornography or harmful to minors.
+The Internet safety policy must block or filter online access to pictures that are obscene, child pornography, or harmful to minors.

 Want to find out more about compliance with this law using Google Workspace for Education?
 Learn more on this blog post.
 You can also find technical tips on how to become CIPA-compliant in our Knowledge Base.

-But it’s not just pictures that can make great damage to children’s minds.
+But it’s not just pictures that can cause great damage to children’s minds.
 While there are a lot of tools to block porn, how to save students from the seemingly not-so-obvious threats, such as the games or messages you have read about at the beginning of the article?

 It’s in your hands to prevent this type of situation.
 Ready to take a few notes?
 Let’s take a look at how to support kids’ internet safety policy at your school.